Friends of Land Between the Lakes

 Reservations Information: The following programs are offered to pre-scheduled groups throughout the operating season (March 1-November 30).
 Programs vary in length and differ in costs.
 During December, January, and February, programs are offered on a limited basis by reservation.
 We recommend you schedule your group at least one week in advance.
 Reservations are first-come, first-served basis.

-For reservations, cost, and other information, call our group scheduler at 270-924-2020, 8am – 4:30pm, Monday through Friday.
+For reservations, cost, and other information, call our group scheduler at 270-924-2020, 8am – 4:30pm, Tuesday through Friday.

 Minimum group size is 10 paying participants.